Artist: Katarzyna Perlak

 9 December 2017

-Supported by the Polish Ministry of Culture and National Heritage via Scholarship Programme.
+The project was supported by the Polish Ministry of Culture and National Heritage via its Scholarship Programme.